-Samantha Neugebauer is a reader, writer, poet, and editor.
-Currently, she works as an Associate Instructor at NYU Abu Dhabi and previously, she worked in student affairs supporting first year students.
+Samantha Neugebauer is a reader, writer, editor, and an Associate Instructor at NYU Abu Dhabi.
+Previously, she worked in student affairs as the Associate Director of First Year Students.
 She is on the editorial board of the literary magazine Painted Bride Quarterly, is a regular contributor to the podcast Slush Pile, and a staff writer for Postscript Magazine.

 Samantha likes to remember some advice Toni Morrison gave her own students: “When you get these jobs that you have been so brilliantly trained for, just remember that your real job is that if you are free, you need to free somebody else.
 If you have some power, then your job is to empower somebody else.
 This is not just a grab-bag candy game.”